BAMresearch/ctsimu-artist-module/README.md

-# CTSimU aRTist Module 1.0
+# CTSimU aRTist Module 1.2.0

 This is a module for the radiographic simulator [aRTist](http://artist.bam.de/) which reads and sets up the scenario from a [CTSimU Scenario Description](https://bamresearch.github.io/ctsimu-scenarios/) file.
 With the module, it is also possible to simulate the complete CT scan as described in the JSON scenario.

 ## Requirements

-+ aRTist Version 2.12 or higher
++ aRTist, version 2.12.
+Support for higher versions currently unknown.

 ## Installation

-1. Download the aRTist package file (`CTSimU-<version>.artp`) for the latest [Release](https://github.com/BAMresearch/ctsimu-artist-module/releases).
+1. Download the aRTist package file (`CTSimU-<version>.artp`) for the latest [release](https://github.com/BAMresearch/ctsimu-artist-module/releases).
 2. Drag and drop the `.artp` file into your aRTist window to install the module.

 ## Example Scenarios

-You can find [example scenario files](https://github.com/BAMresearch/ctsimu-scenarios/tree/main/examples) that you can load with this module in aRTist on the [Github repository] for the CTSimU Scenario Descriptions.
+You can find [example scenario files](https://github.com/BAMresearch/ctsimu-scenarios/tree/main/examples) that you can load with this module in aRTist on the Github repository for the CTSimU Scenario Descriptions.

 ## Known Limitations

-+ Continuous-motion scans are not supported, only stop&go mode.
++ **Continuous-motion** scans are not supported, only stop&go mode.
-+ Drifts between frames of an averaged projection are not handled.
-Therefore, motion blurring within one projection cannot be simulated.
++ Drifts between the frames of an averaged projection are not handled.
+Therefore, **motion blurring** within one projection cannot be simulated.
-+ Parallel beam geometries are not supported.
-As a workaround, a very high source-detector distance could be set in the JSON file.
++ **Parallel beam** geometries are not supported.
+As a workaround, a very high source-detector distance could be chosen in the JSON file.
++ Detector: **rear window and filters** are not supported, only the *front* versions.
+If they are needed for a scatter simulation, they should be included in the scene as samples (fixed to the world coordinate system).
++ If **flat-field correction** is turned on in the JSON file, aRTist's internal flat-field correction will be used.
+This means that the flat-field corrected image will be re-scaled to the mean intensity of the flat field image, instead of the free-beam maximum.

 ## Tcl API

 The module is written in Tcl, in a way that it can also be used without aRTist (in a limited way).
+There are also functions to control the module within aRTist by passing a prepared Tcl script as an argument to an aRTist instance.
 The [documentation](docs/index.md) of the code, API and classes can be found in the `docs` folder.
 You can find demo Tcl scripts in the [examples](examples/) folder of this repository.

-It also provides functions to control the module within aRTist by passing a prepared Tcl script as an argument to an aRTist instance.

 ## Deploying a new version